 - Put a change of clothes, socks, pair of shoes and a blanket in the back of your car.
 If you need to bundle up, or change your clothes because they get wet; or need a fresh set of shoes.
 Just make sure the shoes are comfy in case you’ve got to make a trek.

-So, do you stay, or do you go find help?
-Most of the time, the best idea is to stay with your car.
+So, do you stay, or do you find help?
+Most of the time, the best idea is to keep it in your car.
 But what do you do when you start to run out of food and water?
-What if it is extremely cold out, or as luck would have it, snowing?
+What if it is freezing out, or as luck would have it, snowing?

 All of these things factor into your survival plan.
 Each scenario is different, and each goes beyond the scope of this post.
 You know where you travel most and the environment — use that knowledge to create your kit.
 Mark your calendar at the change of each season to “seaonsalize” your car survival kit for the potential weather and temperatures that lie ahead.

-Why not stop right now and create a list of the items you are going to gather for your car’s survival kit, then put your kit in your car so it will be there if you need it?
-Even if you don’t have everything you need now, put your car survival backpack in your vehicle with what you do have now and then complete your list as soon as you can.
-Something is better than nothing!
+Why not stop right now and create a list of the items you will gather for your car’s survival kit, then put your kit in your vehicle so it will be there if you need it?
+Then, even if you don’t have everything you need now, put your car survival backpack in your vehicle with what you have now, and then complete your list as soon as possible.
+Something is better than nothing.